Digital Nomad Life in Bukit Timah

 What residency documents or visas did I need if I will be in Bukit Timah for a while?

 "If you are planning to stay in Bukit Timah for an extended period, you will need to secure the appropriate visa or residency documents.
 The type of visa or permit you need depends on the purpose of your stay.
 If you are visiting for tourism, you may need a tourist visa, depending on your nationality.
 Some countries are visa-exempt for short stays.
 If you are planning to work, you will need a work visa or employment pass.
 The type of work visa you need will depend on your job and your salary.
 If you are planning to study, you will need a student pass.
 If you are planning to live in Singapore permanently, you may need to apply for permanent residency or citizenship.
 In all cases, you will need a valid passport.
 You should check with the Singaporean embassy or consulate in your home country to get the most accurate and up-to-date information.
 You may also need to provide additional documents such as proof of financial means, a return ticket, or a letter from your employer or school.
-Please note that visa requirements can change, and it is important to check the current requirements before you travel," explained one person living in Bukit Timah, Singapore.
+Please note that visa requirements can change, and it is important to check the current requirements before you travel," remarked one member in Bukit Timah.

 Get Quote